Can a Nurse Work While Under Investigation with the Arizona Nursing Board?

-When a nurse receives a Board of Nursing Investigation Notice it’s important for them to understand the process and how an attorney can help.
-When the Board of Nursing receives a complaint against a nurse, they will launch an investigation into the problem.
-This allows them to fully determine whether or not they need to discipline the practicing nurse.
+When a nurse receives a Board of Nursing Investigation Notice, it’s essential to understand the process and how an attorney can help.
+When the Board of Nursing receives a complaint against a nurse, they will investigate the problem.
+It allows them to fully determine whether or not they need to discipline the practicing nurse.

 How Long Does an Investigation Last?

 A current investigation with the Arizona Board of Nursing is taking (on average) around 18 months from beginning to end.
-However, the speed with which an investigation is completed is dependent upon the severity of the case.
-Each case, when assigned to an investigator, is given a priority level.
+However, the speed with which the Board completes an investigation depends upon the severity of the case.
+When assigned to an investigator, they give each case a priority level.